 - They must have a medical disability that has been determined permanently or temporarily for 185 days or more, based on one of the following laws:

 - The Persons with Disability Law (Compensation and Rehabilitation) (disabled IDF veterans)

-- The Invalids (War Against the Nazis) Law (individuals disabled in war against the Nazis)
+- The Disability from War Against the Nazis Law (individuals disabled in war against the Nazis)

-- The Invalids (Nazi Persecution) Law (Holocaust survivors receiving a pension from the Ministry of Finance)
+- The Disability from Nazi Persecution Law (Holocaust survivors receiving a pension from the Ministry of Finance)